The Protocols of the Elders of Zion: Literary forgery

 The Protocols is one of the best-known and most-discussed examples of literary forgery, with analysis and proof of its fraudulent origin dating as far back as 1921.
-The forgery is an early example of "conspiracy theory" literature.
+The forgery is an early example of conspiracy theory literature.
 Written mainly in the first person plural, the text includes generalizations, truisms, and platitudes on how to take over the world: take control of the media and the financial institutions, change the traditional social order, etc. It does not contain specifics.

 Maurice Joly

 Numerous parts in the Protocols, in one calculation, some 160 passages, were plagiarized from Joly's political satire Dialogue in Hell Between Machiavelli and Montesquieu.
-This book was a thinly veiled attack on the political ambitions of Napoleon III, who, represented by the non-Jewish character Machiavelli, plots to rule the world.
+This book was a thinly veiled attack on the political ambitions of Napoleon III, who, represented by Machiavelli, plots to rule the world.
 Joly, a republican who later served in the Paris Commune, was sentenced to 15 months as a direct result of his book's publication.
 Umberto Eco considered that Dialogue in Hell was itself plagiarised in part from a novel by Eugène Sue, Les Mystères du Peuple (1849–56).

 Identifiable phrases from Joly constitute 4% of the first half of the first edition, and 12% of the second half; later editions, including most translations, have longer quotes from Joly.

 The Protocols 1–19 closely follow the order of Maurice Joly's Dialogues 1–17.
 For example:

 Philip Graves brought this plagiarism to light in a series of articles in The Times in 1921, being the first to expose the Protocols as a forgery to the public.